snowplow/snowplow/README.md

 ## The SnowPlow log format

-Because SnowPlow uses Amazon Web Services' CloudFront CDN for logging, the raw SnowPlow log format is identical to the [access log format] [cflogformat] for the CloudFront download distributions.
+Because SnowPlow uses Amazon Web Services' [CloudFront CDN] [cloudfront] for logging, the raw SnowPlow log format is identical to the [access log format] [cflogformat] for the CloudFront download distributions.

 The SnowPlow-specific data is passed to CloudFront as a set of name-value pairs in the querystring attached to the request.
 The querystring name-value pairs are as follows: